ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection.Abort()
 ~~~

-A ConnectionError informs the application that data could not be delivered after a timeout,
+A ConnectionError informs the application that: 1) data could not be delivered after a timeout,
-or afer the other side has aborted the Connection.
+or 2) the other side has aborted the Connection.
 There is no guarantee that an Abort will indeed be signaled.

 ~~~